 - Developers who know Python can earn 6.11% more.

-Are Front-End Web Developers or Back-End Developers More in Demand?
+Who Are More in Demand: Front-End Web Developers or Back-End Developers?

-When front-end programmers will help you build your user interface and all the interactive features, back-end developers will handle the server-side of things and background processes, by adding all functionality.
-You will need both front-end and back-end developers to build your app or software, and it’s always about great teamwork.
-Or you can hire an experienced full-stack developer, who can create front-end and back-end for your project.
+While front-end programmers help you build your user interface and all the interactive features, back-end developers handle the server-side of things and background processes by adding functionality.
+Companies need front-end and back-end developers to build an app or software—it’s about great teamwork.
+Or you can hire an experienced full-stack developer who can create the front-end and back-end of a project.